 Learning to code can be boring for some people.
 Grasshopper combats this by gamifying the learning process and, more importantly, by applying new concepts in a visual way.

-Each lesson resembles a path with levels, much like puzzle apps or Super Mario World; you are rewarded with achievements and decorations for the titular grasshopper.
+Each lesson resembles a path with levels, much like puzzle apps or Super Mario World.
+You collect achievements as you learn new skills for the titular grasshopper.
 The lessons are short and smooth, and they run into each other nicely.
 The result is an almost addictive experience, which is rare in a learning environment.

 The Grasshopper app’s lessons and practices are designed to give real-time feedback; users get to see their code in action after they type it.
+This real-time feedback guides you like a teacher would.
 This really showcases to beginners the magic of coding and will hopefully provide an appreciation that will help carry them through the drier aspects of programming.

 Getting practice and learning from mistakes

-This is perfect for visual learners and those brand new to code as it creates a sandbox situation where it’s difficult to make a mistake in your code.
-However, without further training and practice, learners using this method may struggle when they begin typing code outside of the app.
+This is perfect for visual learners and those brand new to coding.
+It creates a sandbox situation where it’s difficult to make a mistake in your code.
+However, without further training and practice, learners using this method may struggle when they begin typing code outside the app.

-Additionally, because of this visual coding system, users don’t get the opportunity to make syntax mistakes (like missing a semicolon or improperly closing parentheses) and to learn from those mistakes.
-Learning to look for and debug these kinds of mistakes is an important skill for coders, and the only real way to learn this skill is to make those mistakes yourself.
+Additionally, because of this visual coding system, users don’t get the opportunity to make syntax mistakes (like missing a semicolon or improperly closing parentheses) and to learn those mistakes.
+Learning to look for and debug these kinds of mistakes is an important skill for coders.
+The only real way to learn this skill is to make those mistakes yourself.

 That said, the content that is included is of high quality.
-Also, the app serves as a good introduction for programming in almost any language, allowing users to move on to more advanced content more easily.
+Also, the app serves as a good introduction for programming in almost any language.
+This allows users to move on to more advanced content more easily.